 For more details on ebooks, streaming media, troubleshooting access issues, and more, visit the Electronic Resources & Remote Learning Guide.

 Textbooks and Other Course Reserves Items

-There will be no Macalester College Student Government (MCSG) Print Textbook Reserve Collection circulated in the library this year due to factors such as material quarantine and contactless pickup.
+There will be no Macalester College Student Government (MCSG) Print Textbook Reserve Collection circulated in the library during the 2020-2021 year due to factors such as material quarantine and contactless pickup.
 Also, traditional textbooks are largely unobtainable via interlibrary loan and not set up for library ebook multi-use licenses.
 Students should plan on acquiring textbooks through the bookstore or other means.

 Equipment and tech items have moved to the Digital Resource Center.
+The DRC is now located in the Lower Level of the library.
 Browse what is available and reserve items: TechCheckout.
 There will be no laptop checkout on campus this year.
 Students who do not have access to a laptop that meets their academic needs, or have sudden issues with their existing laptop, should reach out to financial aid via the Emergency Aid Program (EAP) or the ITS Help Desk.
 Learn more about library item quarantines and safety precautions that we are taking: Library COVID FAQ

 Library Print Collections – Stacks Closed